kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 If only the trivial solution exists for $bold(x)$ (A is regular), all vectors $bold(v_n)$ are linearly independent.

-_Basis_ - A set of linearly independent vectors that spans the entire linear space (minimal Erzeugenden system) and stay completely within the linear space (not allowed to span the parent space as well).
+_Basis_ - A set of linearly independent vectors that spans the entire linear space (minimal Erzeugenden system) and stay completely within the linear space (not allowed to span a parent space as well).
 There can be several independent bases in a space, but all bases have the same number of elements.

 _Canonical basis_ - Special basis for each space, for example $e_x, e_y, e_z in RR^3$